weweb-assets/ww-input-date-time-picker/AI.md

 - flowSteps: string[] - Flow step order.
 Default: ["month", "year", "calendar", "time", "minutes", "hours", "seconds"]

 ***Slots:***
-- triggerZone: (array of elements) - Flexbox container acting as the trigger button for the date picker
+- triggerZone: (array of elements) - Flexbox container that serves as the clickable trigger for opening the date picker.
+This slot MUST be defined with at least one element inside to create the clickable interface that opens the calendar view.
+Typically contains a stylized div with selected date(s) or a placeholder text and a calendar icon.
-- actionSelectElement: (element) ww-button - Select button in the action row
+- actionSelectElement: (element) ww-button - Button element that appears at the bottom of the calendar popup for confirming/selecting the date.
+This slot MUST be defined to provide users with a way to apply their date selection when autoApply is set to false.
+Typically contains a button with a "Select date" label.

 ***Exposed Variables:***
 - value: Selected value (single mode) or array of selected values (multiple mode).
 Access using variables['current_element_uid-value']